-The proposed modification to parking requirements for "Studio" uses is narrow in scope and only applies when located in the Commercial Downtown Zone (CD) or located within mixed-use developments as existing data supports that fitness studio uses draw a higher parking demand than their retail commercial counterparts and it is consistent with ITE standards for "shopping centers".
+The proposed modification to parking requirements for "Studio" uses d only applies when located in the Commercial Downtown Zone (CD) or located within mixed-use developments as existing parking data supports that fitness studio uses otherwise draw a higher parking demand than their retail commercial counterparts.
+The proposed parking requirement is also consistent with ITE standards for "shopping centers" where there is a concentration of multiple uses on a site.